 \begin{lemma} Assume $A$ is an infinite-dimensional separable unital C*-algebra.
 Then both~$A$ and its relative commutant type have the order property. \end{lemma}

-\begin{proof} Every maximal abelian subalgebra of $A$ is infinite-dimensional (\cite{O:findim}).
-In fact, any of $A$'s relative commutants is also infinite-dimensional by the previous lemma.
-So in order to prove the lemma, it suffices to consider the case when $A$ is abelian.
+\begin{proof} Both A and any of its relative commutants are infinite-dimensional, by the previous lemma, so their maximal abelian *-subalgebras are also infinite-dimensional (\cite{O:findim}).
+In order to prove the lemma then, it suffices to consider the case when $A$ is abelian.
 By the Gelfand transform $A$ is isomorphic to $C_0(X)$ for an infinite locally compact (possibly compact) Hausdorff space $X$.
 In $X$ find a sequence of distinct $x_n$ that converges to some $x$ (with $x$ possibly in the compactification of $X$).
 For each $n$ find a positive $a_n\in C_0(X)$ of norm 1 such that $a_n(x_i)=1$ for $i\leq n$ and $a_n(x_i)=0$ for $i>n$.
 By replacing $a_n$ with the maximum of $a_j$ for $j\leq n$ we may assume this is an increasing sequence.
 Moreover, we may assume the support $K_n$ of each $a_n$ is compact and $a_m$ is identically equal to 1 on $K_n$ for $n<m$.
 Hence $a_m a_n=a_n$ if $n\leq m$.

 Now consider the formula $\varphi(x,y)=\|xy-y\|$.
 Then $\varphi(a_m,a_n)=0$ if $m>n$ and $\varphi(a_m,a_n)=1$ if $m<n$, and the order property for $A$ follows. \end{proof}

 In connection with the first paragraph of the proof of Lemma~\ref{L.B3} it is worth mentioning that there is a nonseparable C*-algebra all of whose masas are separable (\cite{Po:Orthogonal}).